Sonic CD: Plot

-Some time after his first adventure, Sonic CD opens with Sonic rushing to Never Lake, where an extraterrestrial body, Little Planet, appears in the last month of every year.
-His nemesis, Dr. Robotnik, has chained the planet to a mountain and begun transforming it into a giant fortress with his robot army.
-To execute his plan, Robotnik uses the Time Stones, seven diamonds which controls the flow of time, hidden in the different zones.
-Sonic ventures into the planet, followed by the besotted Amy Rose, his self-proclaimed girlfriend.
+At Never Lake, an extraterrestrial body, Little Planet, appears in the last month of every year.
+Sonic's nemesis, Dr. Robotnik, has chained the planet to a mountain and begun transforming it into a giant fortress with his robot army.
+To execute his plan, Robotnik uses the Time Stones, seven diamonds which control the flow of time, hidden in the different zones.
+Sonic ventures to the planet, followed by the besotted Amy Rose, his self-proclaimed girlfriend.
 Robotnik dispatches his newest invention, Metal Sonic, to kidnap Amy at Collision Chaos, luring Sonic into danger.

 After outrunning Metal Sonic in Stardust Speedway and saving Amy, Sonic fights and defeats Robotnik in his lair, Metallic Madness.
 Two endings exist, depending on whether or not the player collected the Time Stones or achieved a good future in each level.
 In the good ending, Little Planet thanks Sonic with a shower of stars and leaves Never Lake; in the bad ending, Little Planet still leaves, but Robotnik uses the Time Stones to bring it back and the player is urged to replay the game to achieve the good ending.

 Development

 Background and conception

 The original Sonic the Hedgehog (1991) was developed by Sonic Team at Sega.
 It was a major commercial success and positioned Sega as Nintendo's main rival in the console market.
 The lead programmer, Yuji Naka, dissatisfied with Sega of Japan's rigid corporate policies, moved with several members of Sonic Team to the United States to develop Sonic the Hedgehog 2 with Sega Technical Institute (STI).
 Meanwhile, Sega planned to release the Sega CD add-on for its Genesis, and wanted a Sonic game that would demonstrate its more advanced features.
-Naoto Ohshima, the designer of Sonic, was Sonic CD's director; the remainder of the team comprised Sega staff who had developed The Revenge of Shinobi, Golden Axe 2, and Streets of Rage.
+Naoto Ohshima, the designer of Sonic, was Sonic CD's director; the remainder of the team comprised Sega staff who had developed The Revenge of Shinobi, Golden Axe II, and Streets of Rage.
 The team built Sonic CD using the original Sonic the Hedgehog code as a base.

 Sonic CD was conceived as an enhanced port of Sonic the Hedgehog for the Sega CD, but it gradually developed into a separate project.
-It was titled CD Sonic the Hedgehog first before being renamed Sonic CD.
+It was titled CD Sonic the Hedgehog before being renamed Sonic CD.
 Ohshima does not consider Sonic CD a sequel to Sonic the Hedgehog or Sonic 2, although the artist Yasushi Yamaguchi said its story may be set between the two.